yusufksezer1/To-Do-App-MySQL/README.md

 A To-Do App I created with Python and PyMySQL.
 Application includes a GUI that users can use to create and delete "tasks."
 These tasks are inserted and removed from a MySQL database hosted on a Google Cloud SQL Instance.
 Originally used a local MySQL instance.

-# Setting up the app
+# Setting up and using the app
 First, clone this repository into a directory of your choosing.
 Now create a local or remote MySQL database.
 Create a file named credentials.py inside the cloned repository and insert the following lines:<br>